hande-qmc/hande/documentation/users_guide/manual.rst

     64, corresponding to using 32-bit and 64-bit integers respectively.
 The recommended value is 32 unless more than 32 basis functions are used, in which case 64 is also a good choice.
+.. [review] - AJWT: Do we know for certain that 32-bit is generally better than 64?
 POP_SIZE
     Default: 32